Manuela-Gadelho/Manuela-Gadelho/README.md

 Hi, welcome to my profile!

-🔭 Currently working as a Computer Support Analyst
+🔭 Currently working as a IT Developer 2
 \
 🎓 Computer Engineer
 \